Esri/i3s-spec/docs/1.7/3DSceneLayer.cmn.md

 # 3DSceneLayer [Common Profiles]

-The object 3DSceneLayerInfo describes the properties of a layer in a store.
+The 3DSceneLayerInfo describes the properties of a layer in a store.
 Every scene layer contains 3DSceneLayerInfo.
-For features based scene layers, such as 3D objects or point scene layers, may include the default symbology, as specified in the [drawingInfo](drawingInfo.md), which contains stylization information for a feature layer.
+For features based scene layers, such as 3D objects or point scene layers, may include the default symbology, as specified in the drawingInfo, which contains stylization information for a feature layer.

 When generating scene layers with the meshpyramid cooker, the root node never has any geometry.
 Any node's children represent a higher LOD quality than an ancestor node.
 Nodes without geometry at the top of the tree are allowable since the lowest LOD of a feature/geometry is not to shown.